 Skip to main content

-Map charts allow you to display geolocated data points using longitude and latitude data or standard regions like world countries and USA ZIP codes.
+Map charts allow you to display geolocated data points using longitude and latitude data or standard regions like world countries, USA ZIP codes, or USA states.

 They can be used to:

-• Visualize and compare sales performance across different regions or countries to identify high-performing areas and potential markets for growth.
+• Visualize and compare sales performance across different regions, states, or countries to identify high-performing areas and potential markets for growth.

 • Provide clear insights into regional allocations to help sales teams optimize their strategy.